delomast/maxFounderDiversity/README.md

 Install required python packages with the requirements.txt file `pip install -r requirements.txt`

 #### Quick Test
-To test the tool.
-Run: `python ssltest.py`
+A quick way to test the tool.
+Run: `python ssltest.py` from the main source-code directory.

 #### Command Line Interface CLI
 In a terminal window, we provide the command ``sslcmd``.